Enrober: Process

-The process of enrobing involves placing the items on the enrober's feed band, which may consist of a wire mesh or containers in which the confection to be enrobed are placed, with each container having drain holes to recover excess chocolate.
+The process of enrobing involves placing the items on the enrober's feed band, which may consist of a wire mesh or containers in which the confections to be enrobed are placed, with each container having drain holes to recover excess chocolate.
 The enrober maintains the coating medium at a controlled constant temperature and pumps the medium into a flow pan.
 The medium flows from the flow pan in a continuous curtain and bottoming bed that the food items pass through, completely coating them.
 A wire mesh conveyor belt then transports the coated confection to a cooling area.

 Output mainly comes from the belt width and cooling tunnel length.
 Excluding compound chocolate, most chocolates need to spend eight minutes in a cooling tunnel.

 History

 The enrober machine was invented in France in 1903, brought to the United States, and perfected to perform the work of at least twenty people.